 The art of formulating good questions

-Take your time to turn your ideas into Kano survey questions.
+Take your time to turn your features and ideas into Kano survey questions.
 From good questions come good results.

 Clearly define what you want to know.
 Make it easy for your customers to understand what you want to know from them.
 Don’t tell the customer how a feature works, just explain what it does for them.
 Do this very clearly and unequivocally.